aliarjomandbigdeli/search-algorithms/README.md

 # Search Algorithms in AI
-In this project I implement most of the classical search algorithms using in AI To use these search algorithms for solving your problem, you should define your problem and it's state classes that extends from Problem and State class.
+In this project I implement most of the classical search algorithms using in AI.

+To use these search algorithms for solving your problem, you should define your problem and it's state classes that extends from Problem and State class.

 Use `MyProblem extends Problem` and `MyProblemState extends State` to achieve that.